Kirksten3/pagespeedhelper/README.md

 # OR with verbose debugging to STDERR
 ps = PageSpeedHelper.new('YOUR_GOOGLE_PAGESPEED_API_KEY', true)
 ```
 A note: running a query right after another query will erase the last query's data.
 So when parse is run it will only parse the latter query's data.
+This also applies to the errors instance variable as well.

 **Query:**